 Mogo/Zuzu Records & Video began life shortly after the Summer of Love ended in 1967 as Mogo Graphics.
 Started by two U.S. Army buddies stationed in Korea at Recreation Compound #1 just a few miles south of the DMZ and the infamous Toko-Ri Bridge over the Im Jim River.
 This was a tense time of snipers, infiltrators, land mines, and rock and roll.
 I was one of those army buddies, and spent my tour of duty playing bass guitar for a folk-rock band.
 I was part of the only full-time entertainment platoon in the U.S. Army.
 Another duty was to help design posters for all the shows put on by the different groups: The Showmen (a variety show), The Ground Floor People (the rhythm and blues band), The Jazzmen (jazz group), and The Travelers (folk and psychedelic rock-my group).
 The photo on the left shows two posters we designed.
 They were silk screen printed by a Korean printer.
 (I designed the bottom poster.
 I can't remember the name of the guy, but he was a member of the Jazzmen.)

 It wasn't until the internet became popular in the late 1980s that I re-invented Mogo Graphics as Mogo/Zuzu Graf/x, a technical illustration and writing and web site creation service.
 This lasted up until the infamous dot-com bust in 2001.
-Now, re-invented again, it is the home-based business of self-produced CDs and DVDs, Mogo/Zuzu Records & Video.
-This new redesigned web site allows direct ordering of the CDs and DVDs, and also still has the fun links to my comic collection, pulp magazine collection, and digital and MIDI music files.
-It is a place for entertainment and educational enlightenment.
-It is a place to enjoy! |
+Re-invented once again, it became the home-based business of self-produced CDs and DVDs, Mogo/Zuzu Records & Video.